 About the Clinic

 The Counseling and Career Development Clinic is a training and research clinic staffed by master’s level graduate student counselors who work under the direct supervision of Counseling and Career Development faculty and/or licensed mental health professionals.
-The clinic provides outpatient counseling services, which take place in rooms 16, 16A, 17, 17A, and 18 in the Education Building.
+The clinic provides outpatient counseling services, including career counseling, which take place in rooms 16, 16A, 17, 17A, and 18 in the Education Building.

 This is not a crisis or emergency services clinic.
 If you experience a crisis or emergency, please contact the Police Department or the emergency room for emergency services.